dimfeld/website/notes/crossfilter.md

 So let's get into it. [`crossfilter`](https://github.com/crossfilter/crossfilter/wiki/API-Reference#wiki-crossfilter) is the primary object and it owns the data.
 You can give it an array of data as you create the `crossfilter`, or use the `add` and `remove` functions to modify the list of data after creation.

-A `crosssfilter` object on its own isn't too useful.
+A `crossfilter` object on its own isn't too useful.
 To do anything with the data, you create dimensions on the crossfilter, and groups on the dimensions.

 A `dimension` creates an ordering on the objects in the data.
 Often the dimension just exposes a single value from the object: `cf.dimension((d) => d.value)`.
 But the function can do whatever you want, so long as it returns the same value each time it is called for an object.